QUB-ASL/bzzz/docs/HOW_TO_BUILD_BZZZ.md

 The following outlines the order compontents should be soldered in as some compontents might be covered by others.

 #### Power disturbution board and ESCs
-* ESCs power supply
+* Solder ESCs power supply to each coner of the power disturbution board
-* XT90 connector and UBEC
+* Solder XT90 connector and UBEC to the center of the power disturbution board
 * Cut header off the three thin wires (Close to header)
 * The black and red thin wires are the BEC outputs and aren't being used.
 Insulate them (cover any copper) and tape them to ESC

+  (if you have a V2 ESC, the yellow wire isn't used either and can be insulate and taped to the ESC)

 * Solder Molex KK Terminal Contact to each of the white signal wires coming from each ESC
-* Place heat sinker on the 3 voltage output wire from ESC and temperaly solder each of the motors to an ESC (wires might need swaped to change direction)
+* Place heat sinker on the 3 voltage output wire from ESC and temperaly solder each of the motors to an ESC (wires might need swaped to change motor spin direction)
+* Solder Molex KK Terminal Contact to the wires on output 1 of the UBEC

 ${\color{red}PHOTO}$

 #### ESP PCB
-All components are on the top side of the board
+All components are to be soldered on the top side of the board
-* Resistors
+* Resistors (R1=100Ω, R2-R5=10kΩ)
+* Diode (1N4001, Check  polarity)
+* Capacitor (10uF, Check  polarity)
-* Diode, capacitor and buzzer (Check  polarity)
+* Buzzer (Check  polarity)
 * 10 x 1 PCB socket for MPU9250 IMU
 * Molex KK 5 x 1 header for ESCs

 So far the PCB should look as follows
+* You can now cover these conponets with Kapton or electical tape

 ${\color{red}PHOTO}$

 * Now solder on the ESP as shown below
+* You can now cover the bottom of the PCB with Kapton or electical tape

 ${\color{red}PHOTO}$